You'll love the exotic nutty flavor of this Saffron-Sesame Rice with Pine Nuts. It tastes great with all your favorite mains!

 - 1 vegetable bouillon cube

-- ¾ cup long-grain brown or brown Basmati rice
+- ¾ cup long-grain brown rice or brown Basmati rice

 - ¼ cup pine nuts

-Combine the saffron with ¼ cup hot water in a small container and let steep until needed.
+- Combine the saffron with ¼ cup hot water in a small mug and let steep until needed.

-In a small, dry skillet, toast the pine nuts over medium heat until golden brown, about 5 minutes, shaking or stirring frequently.
-Remove from heat.
+- In a small, dry skillet, toast the pine nuts over medium heat until golden brown—about 5 minutes.
+Shake or stir skillet frequently.

-Stir the saffron water and pine nuts into the cooked rice, followed by the remaining ingredients.
-Serve at once.
+- Stir the saffron water and pine nuts into the cooked rice, followed by the remaining ingredients.

 Note: If saffron is unavailable, substitute an equal amount of turmeric.